 Drowning is the leading cause of unintentional death in Arizona for children age 4 and under, generally in pool-related incidents; it is the second leading cause of unintentional death for children under the age of 12; and nationally, three children die each day as a result of drowning.

-“In Arizona, the Valley of the Sun YMCA is known as the most accessible community resource to prevent drowning,” said Jackie Gizzi, executive director of Leadership Development & Risk Management at the Y. “Our free swim lessons program and Water Watcher tags give us the ability to teach more children and adults in the Valley the importance of being safe around water.”
+“In Arizona, the Valley of the Sun YMCA is known as the most accessible community resource to prevent drowning,” said Jackie Gizzi, Vice President of Human Resources and Organizational Risk at the Y. “Our swim lessons program and Water Watcher tags give us the ability to teach more children and adults in the Valley the importance of being safe around water.”

 The Y offers these top three water safety recommendations:

-2 Parent supervision.
+- Parent supervision.
 The importance of having an adult designated to keep a lookout when children are in and around water cannot be overstated.
 And while drowning can happen any time of the year, June through August is peak time for drowning in Arizona.
-One safety tool, especially for those summertime parties and outings, is a designated “water watcher” — the Y is distributing 13,000 Water Watcher tags to Valley residents.
+One safety tool, especially for those summertime parties and outings, is a designated “water watcher” — the Y is distributes 13,000 Water Watcher tags to Valley residents each summer.

 Beyond swim lessons, supervision and barriers, parents can level-up their water safety game with CPR classes.
-The American Red Cross (www.redcross.org) offers CPR classes around the Valley.
-For additional tips and resources, visit www.ymca.net/watersafety, www.apsp.org/nwsm or www.childrensafetyzone.com.
+The American Red Cross (redcross.org) offers CPR classes around the Valley.
+For additional tips and resources, visit ymca.net/watersafety and childrensafetyzone.com.